-The Rev. Courtney Randall is a United Methodist missionary with the General Board of Global Ministries serving a Mission Advocate I for the Western Jurisdiction in the United States.
+The Rev. Courtney Randall is a United Methodist missionary with the General Board of Global Ministries, serving as a congregational development officer with the Methodist Church of Ireland.

-Born in Ohio, Rev. Randall earned a Bachelor of Arts degree in elementary education with a social psychology minor and a math endorsement from DePauw University, Greencastle, Indiana, in 1997, and a Master of Divinity degree from Duke Divinity School, Durham, North Carolina, in 2007.
+Born in Ohio, Courtney earned a Bachelor of Arts degree in elementary education with a social psychology minor and a math endorsement from DePauw University, Greencastle, Indiana, in 1997, and a Master of Divinity degree from Duke Divinity School, Durham, North Carolina, in 2007.

-Ordained in 2011 by the North Carolina Annual Conference, Rev. Randall is now an elder in the New England Conference.
-Prior to her present assignment, she served as pastor of cultivation at New Hope United Methodist Church in North Adams, Massachusetts (2014-20).
-Her previous appointments were Mount Horeb and Springdale United Methodist churches, Warren, New Jersey (2012-14), and Cornerstone UMC, Saco, Maine (2010-12).
+Ordained in 2011 by the North Carolina Annual Conference, Courtney is now an elder in the Mountain Sky Conference of The United Methodist Church.
+Prior to her present assignment, she and her husband served as Western Jurisdiction mission advocates with Global Ministries.
+Courtney has also served as pastor of cultivation at New Hope United Methodist Church in North Adams, Massachusetts (2014-20); Mount Horeb and Springdale United Methodist churches, Warren, New Jersey (2012-14); and Cornerstone UMC, Saco, Maine (2010-12).

-Describing her call to mission, Rev. Randall quoted John Wesley, who said, “The best of all is God is with us.”
+Describing her call to mission, Courtney quoted John Wesley, who said, “The best of all is God is with us.”
 Those words, she said, have both comforted her and encouraged her to walk more closely with God.

-Raised in The United Methodist Church, Rev. Randall recalled many disciples who formed and shaped her walk with Christ.
-“My parents and grandparents provided me with examples of faith journeys filled with service and discipleship.”
+Raised in The United Methodist Church, Courtney recalled many disciples who formed and shaped her walk with Christ.
+“My parents and grandparents,” she said, “provided me with examples of faith journeys filled with service and discipleship.”

-As a youth, Rev. Randall participated in the Appalachian Service Project.
+As a youth, Courtney participated in the Appalachian Service Project.
 When she returned home, she delivered her first sermon.
 At DePauw, a few years later, she was asked to serve as a Bonner Scholar.
-“Those years,” she recalled, “were foundational in my understanding of service-learning and how to be in ministry with others, especially those in the criminal system and young people with disabilities.”
+“Those years,” she recalled, “were foundational in my understanding of service-learning and how to be in ministry with others, especially those in the margins.”